 Business development is the process of making a business better and bigger through initiatives and new ideas, creation of value for your organization or business.
 This includes increasing profitability and focusing on growth opportunities by building connections with strategic partners and making calculated business decisions.

 While there’s no such thing as a Herculean job candidate, one might be led to think so just looking at job descriptions for business developers.
 They need to be “creative, analytical, organized, possess strong communication skills, and much more.”
-That’s because a business developer has to be dynamic and use any one of their abilities, whether that’s brainstorming new ideas, creating business plans or making fruitful partnerships, to help their company grow stronger and better over a period of time.
+That’s because a business developer has to be dynamic and use any one of their abilities—whether that’s brainstorming new ideas, keeping up with small business trends, creating business plans or making fruitful partnerships—to help their company grow stronger and better over a period of time.

-In order to understand how business developers can achieve this feat, here’s a breakdown of the key areas that make up their role:
+In order to understand how business developers can achieve this feat, here’s first a breakdown of what is a brand development manager, then we'll address the main responsibilities associated with the role.

 A business needs to be able to grow steadily to be able to compete successfully against others.
 Business development will focus on pinpointing specific growth opportunities.

 For instance, a biz dev team might look at how a company can expand into different markets and conduct research into developing new products or services.
 These changes, in turn, can help them access more clients down the line.
-Business developers may also be involved in finding smart ways to market a small business, or working with marketing experts on campaigns that’ll drive the desired growth.
+Business developers may also be involved in finding smart ways to market a small business, or working with marketing experts on campaigns that’ll drive the desired hypergrowth.
+This may also include hiring more employees, whether you work together in person or manage remote employees.

 When talking about a company increasing its value, we’re usually talking about profits.
 While there are many things in a customer’s eye that might make a company valuable, for a business the value is intrinsically tied to the profits it’s bringing in.

 That’s why biz dev teams will often focus on concentrating sales efforts.
-This can include expanding to new audiences and looking for ways to find more clients while keeping costs low.
+This can include expanding to new audiences and looking for ways to find more clients while keeping costs low, which are all good ways to hedge against how inflation can affect small businesses.
 While this isn’t the same as sales itself, which we’ll get into soon, it's similar to the formation of strategies that help increase sales.

 In the field of business development, the focus should also shift to creating bonds with both customers and strategic business partners.
 Above all is, business development is done with people not